 Hawaiian Electric has contracted with Open Access Technology, Inc.(OATI) and Swell Energy Inc.(Swell) as Customer Energy Resource Aggregators.

 OATI Key Alliance members that will be enrolling local customers are Shifted Energy and Sunrun.

-The Swell Key Alliance member that will be enrolling local customers is Revolusun.
+The Swell Key Alliance members that will be enrolling local customers are Revolusun and Rising Sun.

 Aggregator Integration Information

 For Companies interested in becoming an Aggregator, see Aggregator handbook for technical information.

 - Aggregator Handbook (PDF) (Revised on 03/18/21)